pedromargolles/pyDecNef/index.md

 ![alt text](/assets/images/wide_logo2.png)

-[Get started now](https://github.com/pedromargolles/pyDecNef/docs/introduction){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pedromargolles/pyDecNef){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Get started now](https://pedromargolles.github.io/pyDecNef/docs/introduction){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pedromargolles/pyDecNef){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---

 ## About

-The pyDecNef library provides a complete framework for performing real-time fMRI decoded neurofeedback studies in an open programming language like Python.
+The pyDecNef library provides a complete framework to perform real-time fMRI decoded neurofeedback studies in an open programming language like Python.

 From the creation of the working space, through the scripts for building the decoder and fMRI volumes pre-processing, to the scripts for neurofeedback training and data post-processing.